Crawl Budget

 Faceted navigation URLs are generated by filter combinations on category pages.
 A clothing site with 5 colour options, 6 size options, and 4 sort orders can generate thousands of distinct URLs from a single category.
 Most of these are near-duplicates of each other and of the base category URL, and they should not be indexed.

 URL parameters that do not change the content of a page: tracking parameters (?utm_source=...), session IDs, affiliate codes, and internal sort parameters all create new URLs for the same content.
-Google’s Search Console includes a URL parameters tool, though Google has reduced its functionality over time.
-The more reliable approach is to canonicalise parameter URLs to the clean equivalent.
+Google’s Search Console URL parameters tool was deprecated and removed in April 2022; Google now handles parameter detection automatically.
+The reliable approach is to canonicalise parameter URLs to the clean equivalent.

 Soft 404 pages return a 200 status code but display “no results found” or similar messages.
 Search engines treat these as valid pages, crawl them, and eventually index thin, valueless content.
 They should return 404 or 301 to a relevant category.